KarlaPrz02/Kateroo/README.md

 ## Render options:

-``NoLavaFog`` - This setting allows you to disable lava fog rendering.

-``disableBlockBreakingParticles`` - This setting allows you to disable block breaking particles rendering.

-``disableCameraMovementwhenDamage`` - This setting allows you to disable the movement camera when you recive damage

 ``disableFireOnCam`` - This setting allows you to disable the fire from the first person camera

+## Player options

+``disableSlimeBounce`` - This setting allows you to disable the slime bouncing when player walks on slime

 ## Dependencies:

 This mod requires ModMenu and Cloth Config to work and configure it.
-Please visit https://github.com/TerraformersMC/ModMenu and https://github.com/shedaniel/cloth-config for download it
+Please visit https://github.com/TerraformersMC/ModMenu and https://github.com/shedaniel/cloth-config for download them